Campus Health and Safety Measures

 Mechanically ventilated spaces provide more stable airflows, which help direct air in a more controlled manner.
 The use of operable windows is not typically used in the design of publicly occupied spaces due to its uncontrolled introduction of unfiltered outside air, which can cause uncontrollable changes in temperature and moisture levels in the building.

 Nonetheless, partial opening of windows during temperate and mild outdoor weather conditions may be considered as a means of introducing additional outside air to a particular space.
 Please contact Facilities with questions about specific rooms or space.

 Additional Measures for Classroom Safety

-Every classroom and teaching space on campus was studied this summer to determine how to rearrange seating in order to provide for the implementation of social distancing.
+Every classroom and teaching space on campus was studied to determine how to rearrange seating in order to provide for the implementation of social distancing.
 In rooms with fixed seating, signs have been placed on seats that should not be used in order to provide at least 6 feet of space between students.

 There is now at least nine feet of space (a three foot teaching zone plus six feet) from the front of the room to the first row of student seating for instructors.
 Should faculty want to teach behind a physical barrier, the University is currently procuring and installing portable plexiglass barriers.

 As a result of the D.C.
 Mayor’s mask mandate, no student should arrive to a class without a mask.
 However, if they do, there will be masks available in each building for faculty to have on hand to offer to students.